alriffaud/holbertonschool-shell/README.md

-This is a repository about Shell Scripting.
+This is a proyect about Shell Scripting.